Royce da 5'9": 2011–2012: Slaughterhouse and Bad Meets Evil reunion

 Joe Budden collaborated with Crooked I, Joell Ortiz, Royce da 5'9" and Nino Bless on a track titled "Slaughterhouse" on his digital release, Halfway House.
 Based on the reception of the track, they decided to form a supergroup, minus Nino Bless, and named it after the first song they made together.
-They released numerous songs throughout early 2009, building a buzz for their self-titled album, which was released through E1 on August 11, 2009.
-The album features production from DJ Khalil, Mr. Porter and The Alchemist, plus guest appearances from Pharoahe Monch, K. Young and The New Royales.
+They released numerous songs throughout early 2009, building a buzz for their album Slaughterhouse, which was released through E1 on August 11, 2009.
+The album features production from DJ Khalil, Mr. Porter and the Alchemist, plus guest appearances from Pharoahe Monch, K. Young and the New Royales.
 The group signed with Shady Records on January 12, 2011.
 On August 28, 2012, Slaughterhouse released their second studio album, Welcome to: Our House.
 As of November 23, 2012, it has sold 146,000 copies in the United States.
 In June 2013, the group began recording their second album with Shady Records.
 Super producer Just Blaze has been tapped to be Executive Producer of the project.
 The album was set to be released in 2016 but has since been delayed.

 After Royce reconciled with Eminem, the duo started working again on new music and released the album Hell: The Sequel on June 14, 2011, with Eminem's label Shady Records.
 Two singles from the EP were released: "Fast Lane" and "Lighters" featuring Bruno Mars.
 This is considered Royce's biggest breakthrough into mainstream hip-hop as both singles received regular radio play.
-Also, many songs were featured on the soundtrack to the mega-hit comedy, The Hangover 2.
 The album would be certified Gold by the RIAA.
 Bad Meets Evil would reunite again for the albums "Shady XV" and "Southpaw", the soundtrack to the film of the same name.

 On August 9, 2011, Royce released his fifth album, Success Is Certain.
-The album title serves as a play on words from his second release, Death Is Certain.
+The album title plays on the title of his second release, Death Is Certain.